Lexogen-Tools/SIRVsuite/README.rst

 Concentration specific columns:

-3. counting\_path: valid path to count files.
+3. counting\_path: valid path to the count file.
 4. counting\_method: mix2, cufflinks or htseq.
 Defines, how the count file should be read.
 5. counting\_feature: gene or transcript.
 Defines, whether ERCC